When it comes to sharing documents, PDF

 to complete the file compression.

-Next, simply upload your file, and wait for the compression process to begin automatically.
+Next, wait for the compression process to begin automatically, then download the finished file.

 is a software that offers interesting features that can help you easily create PDF files.
 During installation, PDF Creator